 service provider for active sourcing

-Why Active Sourcing at all?
+Why active sourcing at all?

-In addition, active search also reaches candidates who are not actively looking for a job but are open to new offers.
-These are often also the candidates with the greatest potential.
+In addition, the active search also reaches candidates who are not actively looking for a job but are open to new offers.
+These are often the candidates with the greatest potential.
 They are already working in the position that the company wants to fill.

 Can you learn active sourcing?